 Salary Information for Computer Network Management Professionals

-The BLS also published information regarding the money earned by computer and information systems managers, reporting in May 2013 that the median annual salary earned by such managers was $123,950.
-Securities and commodities exchanges and motor vehicle manufacturing companies offered the highest salaries to these workers in 2013, per the BLS.
+The BLS also published information regarding the money earned by computer and information systems managers, reporting in May 2015 that the median annual salary earned by such managers was $131,600.
+Securities and commodities exchanges and security and security contract intermediation and brokerage offered the highest salaries to these workers in 2015, per the BLS.

 Certification Effects on Salary